gluciano/contactform-sendgrid-node/README.md

 Get your unique API key from the [SendGrid Website](https://app.sendgrid.com/login?redirect_to=%2Fsettings%2Fapi_keys)

-Be sure to copy it and save it someplace secure, as you won't be able to access it once it's been assigned.
+**IMPORTANT:** Be sure to copy it and save it someplace secure, as you won't be able to access it once it's been assigned.

 ### Confirm that you have node and npm